Rinakakis/FastCat-Catalogues/readme.md

   </ul>
  </p>
  <p>
-  <b>FastCat Catalogues</b> has been deployed in the context of the <a href="https://sealitproject.eu/">SeaLiT project</a> for supporting historians in exploring a large and diverse set of archival sources related to maritime history: <a href="https://catalogues.sealitproject.eu/">https://catalogues.sealitproject.eu/</a>
+  <b>FastCat Catalogues</b> has been deployed in the context of the <a href="https://sealitproject.eu/">SeaLiT project</a> for supporting historians in exploring a large and diverse set of archival sources related to maritime history.
+The application is available at: <a href="https://catalogues.sealitproject.eu/">https://catalogues.sealitproject.eu/</a>
   </p>
 </div>